Demographics of Italy

 The demography of Italy is monitored by the Italian National Institute of Statistics (Istat).

 At the beginning of 2024, Italy had an estimated population of 58.9 million.
-Its population density, at 195.7 PD/km2, is higher than both the EU (106.6/km2) and European (72.9/km2) average.
-However, the distribution of the population is very uneven: the most densely populated areas are the Po Valley (with about a third of the country's population) in northern Italy and the metropolitan areas of Rome and Naples in central and southern Italy; landlocked, rural and mountainous areas are very sparsely populated, notably the Alps and Apennines ranges, the plateaus of Basilicata and Puglia, the inland highlands of Sicily and the Mediterranean island of Sardinia.
+Its population density, at 195.7 PD/km2, is higher than both the EU (106.6/km^{2}) and European (72.9/km^{2}) average.
+The geographic distribution of the population is very uneven.
+The most densely populated areas are the Po Valley in northern Italy, with about a third of Italy's population, and the metropolitan areas of Rome and Naples in central and southern Italy.
+Landlocked, rural and mountainous areas are very sparsely populated, notably the Alps and Apennines ranges, the plateaus of Basilicata and Puglia, the inland highlands of Sicily and the Mediterranean island of Sardinia.

-The population of the country almost doubled during the 20th century, but the pattern of growth was extremely uneven due to large-scale internal migration from the impoverished, largely rural South to the industrial cities of the North, especially during the Italian economic miracle of the 1950s and 1960s.
-In addition, after decades of net emigration, since the late 1980s Italy has experienced large-scale international immigration.
-As a result, in 2024 there were 5.4 million foreign-born residents in the country, or about 9.2% of Italy's total population.
+Italy's population almost doubled during the 20th century.
+The pattern of growth was extremely uneven due to large-scale internal migration from the impoverished, largely rural South to the industrial cities of the North, especially during the Italian economic miracle of the 1950s and 1960s.
+After decades of net emigration, since the late 1980s Italy has experienced large-scale international immigration.
+As a result, in 2024 there were 5.4 million foreign-born residents in Italy, or about 9.2% of Italy's total population.

 High fertility and birth rates persisted through the 1970s, then declined sharply in the 1980s and 1990s, leading to rapid population aging.
 At the end of the 2000s, one in five Italians was over 65 years old.
 In 2024, Italy's total fertility rate was 1.18, well below the EU average (1.38) and one of the lowest in the world.

 Since the revision of the Lateran Treaty in 1984, Italy has no official religion, although the Catholic Church enjoys a privileged legal status and plays a prominent role in Italian society and politics.
 In 2017, 78% of the population identified as Catholic, 15% as non-believers or atheists, 2% as other Christians and 6% adhered to other religions.